sgmurphy/wordpress-plugins/post-expirator/readme.txt

 * Modify expiry dates using "Quick Edit" and "Bulk Edit".
 * Receive email notifications when your content expires.
 * Show expiry dates in your content, automatically or with shortcodes.
+* Control post changes via integrations with Advanced Custom Fields and other plugins (available in the Pro version).
+* Import changes via plugin such as WP All Import (available in the Pro version).

 ## PublishPress Future Pro ##

 > <strong>Upgrade to PublishPress Future Pro</strong><br />
 > This plugin is the free version of the PublishPress Future plugin.
-The Pro version comes with all the features you need to schedule changes to your WordPresss content. <a href="https://publishpress.com/future"  title="PublishPress Future Pro">Click here to purchase the best plugin for scheduling WordPress content updates!</a>
+The Pro version comes with all the features you need to schedule changes to your WordPress content. <a href="https://publishpress.com/future"  title="PublishPress Future Pro">Click here to purchase the best plugin for scheduling WordPress content updates!</a>

 ## Options for Future Actions on Posts